Good Testing Data is All You Need

 When we reach a ratio of 1:1 of test-set vs. train-set, we can do our first pass of “train and evaluate” (We start at the 1:1 ratio because it does not make sense to have a train-set smaller than the test-set).
 If the model’s performance during evaluation meets the requirements, we can stop here.
 When it doesn’t — and it usually doesn’t — we need to extend our train-set and test with ever-growing ratios.
 We start with a ratio of 2:1 trains: test dataset, and so on, and continue until we meet the required threshold.
 From our experience, the ratio usually ends up at 4:1 to 5:1.
 Ideally, the train-set should not be expanded uniformly, but rather based on each class; the per-class ratio depends on how difficult the class is.
 In our domain, objects that blend with their background are harder to train.

-See example below of a knife and same knife in a bag with metal objects:
+See the example below of a knife and the same knife in a bag with metal objects:

 Following this methodology, we can generate only as much data as we need, allowing us to minimize data-related costs: manufacturing and labeling data, data storage and archiving costs, maintenance, etc. Ultimately keeping dataset size smaller enables us to get the fastest TTM while also keeping costs down.
 In the methodology detailed above, we can do this without compromising on performance.